trailofbits/deepstate/README.md

 want to be `main`, this requires building a different executable for libFuzzer.
 The `examples` directory shows how this can be done.
-The libFuzzer executable works like any other libFuzzer executable, and the tests produced can be run using the normal DeepState executable.
+The libFuzzer executable works like any other libFuzzer executable, and the tests produced can be replayed using the normal DeepState executable.
 For example, generating some tests of the `OneOf` example (up to 5,000 runs), then running those tests to examine the results, would look
 like: